maddi115/brain-architecture-for-projects/README.md

+get codebrain.mjs and run it on from your project directory

+and after
+do this
-do this from the project directory: node tools/codebrain.mjs tree src
+in your project directory aswell: node tools/codebrain.mjs tree src

 for example : maddi/~/proximity-profiles-solid$ node tools/codebrain.mjs tree src